Golliwog

 The golliwog, also spelled golliwogg or shortened to golly, is a doll-like character, created by cartoonist and author Florence Kate Upton, which appeared in children's books in the late 19th century, usually depicted as a type of rag doll.
-It was reproduced, both by commercial and hobby toy-makers, as a children's toy called the "golliwog", a portmanteau of golly and polliwog, and had great popularity in the Southern United States, the UK and Australia into the 1970s.
-The doll is characterised by jet black skin, eyes rimmed in white, exaggerated red lips and frizzy hair, a blackface minstrel tradition.
-Today, the word is regarded as a racial slur towards black people.
+It was reproduced, both by commercial and hobby toy-makers, as a children's soft toy called the "golliwog", a portmanteau of golly and polliwog, and had great popularity in the Southern United States, the United Kingdom, South Africa and Australia into the 1970s.

-Though home-made golliwogs were sometimes female, the golliwog was generally male.
-For this reason, in the period following World War II, the golliwog was seen as a suitable soft toy for a young boy, akin to a teddy bear or a sock monkey.
-Golliwogs were collected throughout the Caribbean Islands.

-While some people see the doll as an innocuous toy associated with childhood, it is considered by most to be a racist caricature of black Africans, alongside pickaninnies, minstrels, and mammy figures.
+The golliwog is controversial, being widely considered a racist caricature of black people, alongside pickaninnies, minstrels, and mammy figures.
+The doll is characterised by jet black skin, eyes rimmed in white, exaggerated red lips and frizzy hair, based on the blackface minstrel tradition.
+Since the 20th century, the word "golliwog" has been considered a racial slur towards black people.
 The Jim Crow Museum of Racist Memorabilia described the golliwog as "the least known of the major anti-black caricatures in the United States".
 Changing political attitudes with regard to race have reduced the popularity and sales of golliwogs as toys.
 Manufacturers who have used golliwogs as a motif (e.g. Robertson's marmalade in the UK) have either withdrawn them as an icon or changed the name.
-In particular, the use of alternative names such as "golly" and "golly doll" has risen due to association with the pejorative term "wog", which many dictionaries say may be derived from "golliwog" rather than being an acronym for "western oriental gentleman".
+Alternative names such as golly and golly doll have also been adopted due to association with the racial slur wog, which many dictionaries say may be derived from golliwog.